zaritskylab/SpatiotemproalQuantificationMonolayerCellMigrationPipeline/README.md

 - `params.pixelSize` % Phyiscal pixel size (um).
 - `params.maxSpeed` % The estimated maximal speed of the inspected phenotype
 - `params.minNFrames` % The index of the first frame to include in the analysis.
-- `params.maxNFrames` % The frame number to end the analysis
+- `params.maxNFrames` % The frame number to end the analysis.
+- `params.patchSize` % The patch size for PIV and kymograph analyses.
 ### Sample data
 - Download raw images via the link: [SampleData]() , called `https://doi.org/10.5281/zenodo.4129846`
 - The default parameters in `quantifyMonolayerMigrationBulkMain.m` and `quantifyMonolayerMigrationMain.m` were set for the single expanding monolayer directory of this data.

 ### Output folders
 - Each time-lapse has its own folder (e.g., `EXP_16HBE14o_1E_SAMPLE`).